COSC3020/brute-force-sorting-swilso59-2/README.md

 In our permutationSort function we have two main steps generating all the permutations and checking if the permutation is sorted.
 1. generatePermutations: We know that there are $n!$ possible permutations for an array of size $n$.
 The function uses recursions to swap the elements and generate each permrutation.
 Since every possible permutation is generated the number of recursive calls the reach the base case is $n!$.
 Each time a permutation is created we add it to the results which is linear and does not change the dominant $n!$ complexity.
 2. isSorted: This function checks each element of the permutation to determine if the array is in ascending order.
 For each permutation, isSorted has to go through $n$ elements.
-This however does not effect the time as we are only interested in the dominant term as $n$ increases in size.

-This leaves us with the overall time complexity of $O(n!)$.
+This leaves us with the overall time complexity of $O(n*n!)$.

 The best case input for this implementation would be if the array was already sorted.
 This would cause the function to terminate once the sorted array is discovered based of the first permutation of the array that is checked.
 However the time complexity would not be effect because the getPermutation finds all the permutations prior to checking them if they are sorted.